Logo Voyage

 At one point, the San Juan Travel Agency had a virtual monopoly on the minibuses that would pick you up from your hotel in Flores in the morning on the hour and cost Q120 roundtrip or Q60 one way leaving hourly from 04:00 to 10:00, and then possibly one more at 14:00 (travel time: 75 mins).
 Return trips are at 12:30, and then hourly from 14:00 to 18:00.
 As of June 2024, some hostels are selling round-trip tickets for Q100, for shuttles apparently leaving at Flores Island near the bridge.

-Regular second class buses leave from the Santa Elena bus station (old or new station?) to Tikal for Q50 each way.
+Regular second class buses leave from Flores (at the new bus terminal in southern Santa Elena) to Tikal for Q50 each way.
 Since this adds up to about the same round-trip price as you would pay to leave from the island with a tourist shuttle, the only reason to do this is if you're going one-way or happen to be staying in Santa Elena.
 At one point, the scheduled departures were at 06:00, 06:30, 07:00, 08:30, 10:00, 11:30 and 12:30, arriving two hours later.
 Once-or-twice per day buses to Uaxactún, one of which leaves the Santa Elena old station a few blocks from the bridge around 2:00pm, can also drop you in Tikal for the same price.
 Some local buses may not run on Sundays.
 Beware about buying a round trip ticket from "Exploradores de la Cultura Maya" from the Santa Elena bus station as they may sell you a return ticket for a bus that doesn't exist.

 Fees and permits